Peter Macfarlane recommends the Exped Ultra 3R M Mummy sleeping mat. Find out why below.

-The Exped Ultra is the lightest mat in the review and packs down to 21x10cm in its supplied stuffsack.
+The Exped Ultra is the lightest sleeping mat in our guide to the best sleeping mats and packs down to 21x10cm in its supplied stuffsack.
 As a result, it’s easy to tuck away in the corner of a rucksack and a good choice for high camps or multi-day trips.
 The low weight stems from the fabric and construction used, but also from its overall size.

 I tested size M, the smallest of the three Exped Ultra Mummy sleeping mat models.
 It is very neat with quite a sharp taper into the foot end, which makes it easy to slip off whilst sleeping.
 Larger sizes come with more weight and a larger pack size.